axibase/atsd-use-cases/how-to/aws/route53-email-notifications/README.md

-# Enhancing Route53 Health Status Alarms with ATSD
+# Route53 Health Status Alarms

 ## Overview

-Route53 may be configured to send email notifications based on customizable [rules](https://github.com/axibase/atsd/tree/master/rule-engine#rule-engine) whereby the system monitors incoming data from endpoint health checks and notifies specified users via email with reports upon endpoint failure or continual timeout.
-Follow this process to enable email notifications from Route53.
+This guide described how to configure email alerts when a url monitored with Route53 health checks becomes inaccessible.
+It also provides information on how to enhance the alerts with availability portals and outage details using Axibase Time Series Database [rule engine](https://github.com/axibase/atsd/tree/master/rule-engine#rule-engine).

 ## Initial Configuration